tremc/tremc/README.md

   * Up/Down cycle through history.
   * Enter selects matching files/torrents.
   * ^r adds matching files/torrents to selection.
+  * ^t selects matching files/torrents only from currently selected.
 * Sort menu

   Select sorting key by pressing the highlighted letter, or moving the selection with Up/Down and pressing Enter.
 Pressing the capital letter or pressing Backspace after highlighting the desired option select reversed filter (satisfied if the condition is not met).